PROFILE

 Nationality: Kazakhstani.

-from 16.2 million in 1989; second most-populated
+million--down from 16.2 million in 1989; second

-country in Central Asia.
+most-populated country in Central Asia.

-Large scale emigration of ethnic Russians,
+Large-scale emigration of ethnic Russians,

 Germans, and Ukrainians accounts for most of the